fuxs/aepctl/doc/qs.md

 aepctl ls queries
 ```

-The default view shows a table with the columns ID, NAME and LAST MODIFIED
+The default view shows a table with the columns ID, NAME and LAST MODIFIED:

 ```terminal
 ID                                   NAME                 LAST MODIFIED